Q: Which payment methods and credit cards do you accept?

 A: Absolutely!
 I’m not taking anything away but simply adding more content for those who wish to become paid subscribers.

 Q: I bought your book!
 Why are you asking for more money?

 A: First, thank you for your support through purchase of the books!
 I very much appreciate it.
 That said, all the money I received for the books went towards producing and marketing those projects, with expenses including research, ingredients, recipe testing, photography, and touring.
 Now, I’m seeking funding to keep the blog running.
 And if you would like to subscribe (or donate), I would, of course, be grateful!

 A: If you have a recurring membership, hit cancel on your account page and your subscription will be cancelled with prorated fees.
 Otherwise, send me an email and I’ll take care of it.

 Q: How will you use the money?

 A: My direct business expenses include: Web hosting, software subscriptions, my newsletter’s mailing service, software subscriptions, ingredients for recipe testing, and research, which includes trips to Texas, books, and subscriptions.
 Then I also need to pay for my rent, utilities, and insurance.
-Once those needs are met, my stretch goals include: new equipment, such as an Instant Pot; self-publishing publications; a business-savvy manager to help monetize further; an ad-free site; and a podcast.
+Once those needs are met, my stretch goals include: new equipment, such as an Instant Pot; self-publishing publications; a business-savvy manager to help monetize further; an ad-free site; and multimedia, such as video and/or a podcast.